jakobmoellerdev/slackrca/README.md

 - [ ] Speed up inferencing via optimized sampling
 - [ ] Optimize Tokenizer (using generic model tokenizer for now)
 - [ ] Once the webhook is integrated, remove the raw output, change to file, and find a pdf storage medium
+- [ ] Implement Containerization for the application, and setup an e2e test guide for an AWS machine with a powerful enough GPU

+## Running Locally

+You will need either a powerful enough GPU or a lot of time to run the current model for inferencing.
+This was tested on a RTX4090 and a summary generation could still take up to 1 minute.
+The model is not optimized for speed yet.

+Pre-requisites for running the demo case:
+- Tested on Python 3.8+
+- See `requirements.txt` for the required packages
+- A powerful enough GPU with recent bfloat16 precision support

 ## Design Details / WIP